KosTTTT/log/README.md

 # log
 C++ 20 logging for CMake project.
-Save to use between threads and processes.
+Safe to use between threads and processes.
 Cross platform.
-To use copy 'log' folder into your CMake project.
+In order to use copy 'log' folder into your CMake project.
 Requires boost interprocess.